My name is Michael Smith, and I am asking for your vote for Vice Chair of the Democratic Party of Oregon.

 The Q2 2019 SCC meeting was a nightmare.
 The meeting spanned three sessions as factions battled over the DNC Delegate Selection Plan.
 Mike made the motion to allow DPO to use STAR Voting for the delegate elections.
 This broke the impasse and allowed the meeting to finally conclude, three months after it had started.

-As an SCC member, Mike will fight for preserving the Green New Deal, establishing Health Care for All Oregonians, restoring the timber levies that used to pay for rural services, and passing evidence-based gun safety laws.
+Mike will fight for preserving the Green New Deal, establishing Health Care for All Oregonians, enshrining reproductive autonomy and LGBTQIA rights into state and federal law, restoring the timber levies that used to pay for rural services, and passing evidence-based gun safety laws.

 Democrats have a lot to celebrate this year, but there's still work to be done.
 Statewide the Democrats are still weak in less urban areas, including East Multnomah County.
 This isn't for lack of opportunity.
 We had great candidates in HD52 and SD26 that couldn't get money or volunteers from the PACs, costing us - Multnomah County - two more possible Democratic seats.
 The situation down ballot is better, but only marginally.